hyperledger/firefly/docs/overview/public_vs_permissioned.md

 ## Public and Permissioned Blockchain

-As separate choice to the technology for your blockchain, is what combination of blockchain ecosystems you will integrate with.
+A separate choice to the technology for your blockchain, is what combination of blockchain ecosystems you will integrate with.

-There are are huge variety of options, and increasingly you might yourself integrating with multiple ecosystems in your solutions.
+There are a huge variety of options, and increasingly you might find yourself integrating with multiple ecosystems in your solutions.

 A rough (and incomplete) high level classification of the blockchains available is as follows: